omarkohl/rationality-freiburg.de/website/content/en/posts/lwcw2022/index.md

 ![Empty chairs are waiting...](chairs.jpg "Empty chairs are waiting...")

-Around 150 people from all over the world, though mostly Europe, showed up and the entire vibe was simply inspiring, beautiful and touching.
+Around 150 people from all over the world, though mostly Europe, showed up and the entire vibe was inspiring, beautiful and touching.
 So many fascinating conversations in the hallways, during lunch or on the way to one of the evening swims in the lake Wannsee.

 Not a single moment of boredom could be another way of putting it.
 Everyone was open and welcoming, bringing their own incredible experiences and knowledge to